grnet/synnefo/docs/source/devguide.rst

 * The ``Accept`` header may be used in requests instead of the ``format`` parameter to specify the desired reply format.
 The parameter overrides the header.
 * Container/object lists use a ``200`` return code if the reply is of type json/xml.
 The reply will include an empty json/xml.
 * In headers, dates are formatted according to RFC 1123.
 In extended information listings, dates are formatted according to ISO 8601.
+* The ``Last-Modified`` header value always reflects the actual latest change timestamp, regardless of time control parameters and version requests.
+Time precondition checks with ``If-Modified-Since`` and ``If-Unmodified-Since`` headers are applied to this value.
 * While ``X-Object-Manifest`` can be set and unset, large object support is not yet implemented (**TBD**).

 The Pithos Client